karamolegkos/Diastema/diastema/spark/singlenode-spark-installation.md

 # Installing Singlenode Spark on Ubuntu

 This guide will show the steps to install the Spark framework in your ubuntu OS.
-The root privileges will be used, but for better safety you should better of use a normal user instead.
+The root privileges will be used, but for better safety you should better off use a normal user instead.

 ## Make your updates
 Run the following commands to update your machine.